Quickstart

 gencow dev watches for file changes and auto-deploys. gencow static deploys your built frontend.

-For production deployment (Pro+ only), use gencow deploy --prod.
+For production deployment on Startup and Enterprise plans, use gencow deploy --prod.

 Next Steps